 - Hedgehogs are lactose intolerant.
 Please don’t ever give hedgehogs bread and milk – hedgehogs are unable to digest this type of food, and it will make them ill.
-Instead if you’d like to feed hedgehogs, you can leave out a meaty cat or dog food made with chicken or turkey, complete cat biscuits and mealworms.
+Instead if you’d like to feed hedgehogs, you can leave out a meaty cat or dog food made with chicken or turkey, or complete cat biscuits.
 Look for cat or dog food without gravy, fish, beef, or tripe, as these ingredients aren’t good for hedgehogs.
 Alternatively you can purchase special hedgehog food – The Royal Botanical Gardens, Kew sell hedgehog food, which is made especially for hedgehogs, you can visit Kew’s online shop by clicking here.

 You can buy hedgehog food which is especially designed for hedgehogs.